Discovering environments with XRM: Experimental Details

-We follow the experimental protocol of SubpopBench~\citep{yang2023change}.
-Therefore, image datasets use a pretrained ResNet-50~\citep{he2016deep} unless otherwise mentioned, and text datasets use a pretrained BERT~\citep{devlin2018bert}.
+For the results in~\cref{tab:xrm_effectiveness}, we follow standard experimental protocol as in~\citep{yang2023change}.
+For model selection, we adhere to the standard practice of using the worst-group-accuracy.
+We try 10 different hyper-parameter combinations detailed in~\cref{app:hp} with one random seed.
+We select the hyper-parameter combination and early-stopping iteration yielding maximal validation worst-group-accuracy (or, in the absence of groups, worst-class-accuracy).
+Next, we repeat the experiment 10 times with different seeds.
+Regardless of how training and validation groups are discovered, we always report test worst-group-accuracy over the \textbf{human} group annotations provided by each dataset.

+We consider six standard datasets.
+These are the four image datasets Waterbirds~\citep{wah2011caltech}, CelebA~\citep{celeba}, MetaShift~\citep{liang2022metashift}, and ImageNetBG~\citep{xiao2020noise}; and the two natural language datasets MultiNLI~\citep{williams2017broad} and CivilComments~\citep{borkan2019nuanced}.
+For CelebA, predictors map pixel intensities into a binary ``blonde/not-blonde'' label.
+No individual face characteristics, landmarks, keypoints, facial mapping, metadata, or any other information was used to train our CelebA predictors.
+Image datasets use a pretrained ResNet-50~\citep{he2016deep}, frozen for \method{} experiments.
+Text datasets use a pretrained BERT~\citep{devlin2018bert}.
+The linear layers on the top of the pretrained models are initialized at zero.
 All images are resized and center-cropped to $224 \times 224$ pixels, and undergo no data augmentation.
 We use SGD with momentum $0.9$ to learn from image datasets unless otherwise mentioned, and we employ AdamW~\citep{loshchilov2017decoupled} with default $\beta_1=0.9$ and $\beta_2=0.999$ for text benchmarks.
+As for the OOD generalization algorithms, we consider ERM, group distributionally robust optimization \citep[GroupDRO]{dro}, group re-weighting~\citep[RWG]{japkowicz2000class}, and group sub-sampling~\citep[SUBG]{subg}.

-For the ColorMNIST experiment \citep{irm}, we train a three-layer fully-connected network with layer sizes $[2 * 14 * 14, 300, 300, 2]$ and use ReLU as the activation function.
+We also conduct experiments on ColorMNIST~\citep{irm}, but keep a strict protocol.
+More specifically, we set \emph{both} training and validation data to contain two environments, with $0.8$ and $0.9$ label-color correlation, while the test environment shows $0.1$ label-color correlation.
+This contrasts \citet{irm}, who used the test environment for model selection.
+We train a three-layer fully-connected network with layer sizes $[2 * 14 * 14, 300, 300, 2]$ and use ReLU as the activation function.
 The network is optimized using the Adam optimizer with a learning rate of $1e-3$, and default parameters $\beta_1=0.9$ and $\beta_2=0.999$.
+We train all algorithms for a number of iterations that allows convergence within a reasonable compute budget.
+Full results with error bars are reported in~\cref{tab:xrm_full}.

-For the experiment on CIFAR-10 \citep{cifar}, we train a VGG-16 model \citep{simonyan2014very} using SGD with a learning rate of $1e-2$ and a momentum of $0.9$ We train \method{} and phase-2 algorithms for a number of iterations that allows convergence within a reasonable compute budget.
-These are 5,000 steps for Waterbirds and Metashift, 10,000 steps for ImageNetBG, 20,000 steps for MultiNLI, and 30,000 steps for CivilComments.
+For the experiment on CIFAR-10 \citep{cifar}, we train a VGG-16 model \citep{simonyan2014very} using SGD with a learning rate of $1e-2$ and a momentum of $0.9$.